-We describe an image compression method, consisting of a nonlinear analysis transformation, a uniform quantizer, and a nonlinear synthesis transformation.
-The transforms are constructed in three successive stages of convolutional linear filters and nonlinear activation functions.
-Unlike most convolutional neural networks, the joint nonlinearity is chosen to implement a form of local gain control, inspired by those used to model biological neurons.
-Using a variant of stochastic gradient descent, we jointly optimize the entire model for rate-distortion performance over a database of training images, introducing a continuous proxy for the discontinuous loss function arising from the quantizer.
-Under certain conditions, the relaxed loss function may be interpreted as the log likelihood of a generative model, as implemented by a variational autoencoder.
-Unlike these models, however, the compression model must operate at any given point along the ratedistortion curve, as specified by a trade-off parameter.
-Across an independent set of test images, we find that the optimized method generally exhibits better rate-distortion performance than the standard JPEG and JPEG 2000 compression methods.
-More importantly, we observe a dramatic improvement in visual quality for all images at all bit rates, which is supported by objective quality estimates using MS-SSIM.
+We describe an image compression system, consisting of a nonlinear encoding transformation, a uniform quantizer, and a nonlinear decoding transformation.
+The transforms are constructed in three successive layers of convolutional linear filters and nonlinear activation functions, but unlike most convolutional neural networks, we use a joint nonlinearity that implements a form of local gain control, inspired by those used to model biological neurons.
+Using a variant of stochastic gradient descent, we jointly optimize the entire system for rate-distortion performance over a database of training images, introducing a continuous proxy for the discontinuous loss function arising from the quantizer.
+The relaxed optimization problem resembles that of variational autoencoders, except that it must operate at any point along the rate-distortion curve, whereas the optimization of generative models aims only to minimize entropy of the data under the model.
+Across an independent set of test images, we find that the optimized coder generally exhibits better rate-distortion performance than the standard JPEG and JPEG 2000 compression systems.
+More importantly, we observe a dramatic improvement in visual quality for all images at all bit rates.